kieran-gray/fern-labour/README.md

 - Event-driven architecture using Apache Kafka
 - Notification system integrated with:
   - Twilio for SMS
-  - SFTP for email delivery
+  - SMTP for email delivery
 - PostgreSQL database for persistent storage
 - Clean/layered architecture with dependency injection using Dishka